Tips On Taking Your Own Product Photographs

 The first thing you should do is turn off your camera flash.
 The flash from your camera should not be used in product photos.
 It will ruin the look of the shot and the careful lighting set up that we have achieved earlier.

 For those who are confused by photography terms and would be unwilling to try and adjust the settings of your camera, that’s fine.

 You have 2 options that I would suggest…

 - The first is to use Auto Mode.
 Automatic mode can produce photographs that are slightly inconsistent when it comes to how they look as the camera will be readjusting its settings between each shot but will be good enough to get the job done anyway.

-- Or pick an Indoor Scene Mode or preferrably macro scene mode if it is an option.
-Macro mode will cause the camera to use its close focussing technology which is what you will use when doing product photography.
+- Or pick an Indoor Scene Mode or preferably macro scene mode if it is an option.
+Macro mode will cause the camera to use its close focusing technology which is what you will use when doing product photography.

 The settings you will adjust are: Aperture and ISO level and here are some tips on which settings to choose.

 ISO: This is the term for how sensitive your camera sensor will react to light.
 Low settings such as 100-200 ISO work for bright lit scenes and increased values such as 1600-3200 ISO plus for dark scenes.The trade off is image quality as high ISO settings create speckled grain and noise in your picture.
 As you are using your own lighting which should be bright enough, choose 100-200 ISO because we want the best quality and no grain or speckles in the finished photo.

 Aperture: (Measured in F stops ie. F2.8) The aperture affects how much of the product will be in focus at the trade off of less light reaching the sensor meaning longer shutter speeds.
 A good setting for product photography would be anything between F10 and F32.
 If the lights aren’t too bright, go closer to F10, if you have plenty of light try close to F32 if your camera allows it.